Share the joy of opera with children all over Australia

 Opera Australia enables children all across Australia to take the first steps on their own special journeys with opera, through our Regional Children’s Chorus and Regional Student Scholarship programs.

-The 2015 Regional Children’s Chorus program gives 24 children aged between 9 and 14 years in each community visited on our regional tour the chance to perform as the Chorus in The Magic Flute.
+The 2016 Regional Children’s Chorus program gives 24 children aged between 9 and 14 years in each community visited on our regional tour the chance to perform as the Chorus in The Marriage of Figaro.

-In 2014, the program involved 478 children in 26 towns throughout Victoria, NSW, Tasmania and the ACT, in 33 performances to a total audience of over 15,000.
+In 2014 and 2015, during our national tour of The Magic Flute, the program involved 757 children in 37 towns across Australia, in 50 performances to a total audience of over 20,000.

 Community participation and musical excellence

 Opera Australia collaborates with the local venues and music educators at each step of the process.
 A local choir leader is provided with all the materials and assistance required to train the children beforehand.
 An Opera Australia Chorus Master travels to each town to rehearse the children into the performance.
 On the day of the performance, children rehearse onstage with the professional cast and orchestra, then perform in costume that night as the ‘three spirits’, the animals, and other chorus roles.

 Side by side with some of Opera Australia’s finest singers, the Children's Chorus will feel the magic of taking a curtain call and receiving the instant positive feedback of applause from their family and friends in the audience.